 “We will never know if the results of a study is the actual truth, but the better the methods, the more confident we are that we are closer to the truth.
 After all, science is all about finding the truth.”

-If a research paper says that patients who were treated with XYZ intervention had less pain than those who had received no intervention or had a different type of treatment, how big was the difference?
+If a research paper says that patients who were treated with Swedish massage had less low back pain than those who had received no intervention or had a different type of treatment, how big was the difference?

 After all, researchers could claim a tiny difference between groups can be “better,” in which some people can market that intervention as “effective.”

-Effect size, also known as Cohen’s d, is measured on a scale where
+Effect size, also known as Swedish massage, is measured on a scale where:

 - 0.8 is ranked as “high”